-Externa External Audit Fees
+External Audit Fees

-Audit and Audit-Related Tax All Other
+Audit and Audit-Related Tax All

 2021 (December 31) PhP2.4M PhP1.55M -

 2022 (March 31, September 30, and December 31) PhP5.57M PhP1.25M -

 2023 (December 31) PhP2.7M PhP0.78M -

+2024 (December 31) PhP4.2M PhP0.625 -

-Note: The increase of Audit and Audit-Related Fees is due to the required Audited Financial Statements for the periods ended March 31, 2022 and September 30, 2022 for the Corporation's Listing Application.
+Note: The increase of Audit and Audit-Related Fees for 2022 is due to the additional Audited Financial Statements for the periods ended March 31, 2022 and September 30, 2022 for the Corporation's Listing Application.

 The Audit Committee is tasked to evaluate and determine the non-audit work, if any, of the Corporation's External Auditor, and periodically review the non-audit fees paid to the External Auditor in relation to the total fees paid to him and to the Corporation's overall consultancy expenses.
-The Audit Committee should disallow any non-audit work that will conflict with his duties as an External Auditor or may pose a threat to his independence1.
+The Audit Committee should disallow any non-audit work that will conflict with his duties as an External Auditor or may pose a threat to his independence.